Table of Contents

 - Does SAIL provide simple single-line APIs?

-- What pixel formats can SAIL save?
+- What pixel formats can SAIL write?

 - Does SAIL support animated and multi-paged images?